Strategic Research Development

 Maureen supports faculty teams in the sustainability, energy, and resilience space.
 In partnership with the Sustainable and Resilient Economy Discovery Theme and the Office of Energy and Environment, she works with multidisciplinary teams to identify opportunities, strategies and elements that will enable their proposals to be successful and their research to be impactful.
 Maureen’s background is in science communications, from the K-12 science classroom to the Science Desk at National Public Radio to the Global Water Institute at Ohio State.

 She holds an MS in environmental science from The Ohio State University and a BA in biology and philosophy from Washington University in St. Louis.
-Maureen joined the PDO in January 2018.
+Maureen joined the RDO in January 2018.

 33 W. 11th Avenue, Room 309C, Columbus, OH 43201

 Laurie holds a BA in history and political science and an MA in policy history from Bowling Green State University.
-She joined the PDO in September 2015.
+She joined the RDO in September 2015.

 33 W. 11th Avenue, Room 311G, Columbus, OH 43201